manojkarri04/CodeGenie/Readme.md

 # Code Genie

+## Internship Experience

+This repository contains work completed during my internship, where I developed an AI-powered coding assistant using Streamlit and a locally hosted LLM via Ollama.
+The focus was on real-time interaction, OCR processing, voice input, and clean UI architecture following industry best practices.

 **Code Genie** is an advanced, AI-powered conversational interface designed to provide seamless interaction with local Large Language Models (LLMs) via Ollama.
 It features a robust multi-modal input system, allowing users to interact through text, voice, and uploaded documents.

 ---